 For healthcare and teaching degrees, licensing and hands-on learning are crucial elements.
 WGU works with school districts and healthcare operations to get you the hands-on experience required of teachers and nurses.
 As you get further into your program, you’ll learn how to set up these experiences with the help of your program mentor.

 At WGU, terms are 6 months long, meaning you pay tuition every 6 months.
 What you complete in that 6 month timeframe is totally up to you!
-Competency-based education lets you go entirely at your own pace.
+Competency-based education lets you go as quickly as you're able.
 Some students go extremely quickly through their courses and are done in a few months.
 Others need more time, but are still able to get their degree done in a few years.
-WGU helps support whatever pace is best for you.
+WGU helps support whatever is best for you.

 The answer to this question is related to that first one—it depends largely on accreditation.
 What’s more, many employers won’t know at first glance that a degree was earned online, and they often don’t realize that fact until the interview (if at all).